rustyeddy/rustyeddy.com/content/software/_index.md

 5. You can't seem to find programmers that communicate very well

 These are just 5 examples of the type of problems I have run across time and time again.
-Software is hard And there're good reasons for these problems.
-Software is hard, But when you get it right, If you can change your business.
+Software is hard and there're good reasons for these problems.
+Software is hard, but when you get it right, you can change your business.

 ## This arcticle will help

 I have been developing software for 3+ decades and have witnessed many dismal failures and some smashing successes.
-There are elements of successful projects and failures that are obvious, but
+There are elements of successful projects and failures that are obvious, some elements not so obvious, but more than any single problem, consistently following the process is the biggest problem.

 If you have experienced or would like to potentially avoid some of these problems, join in my journey to define _Predictible Software